benchmark-action/github-action-benchmark/examples/criterion-rs/README.md

 ## Process benchmark results

 Store the benchmark results with step using the action.
-Please set `cargo` to `tool` input.
+Please set `cargo` to `tool` input:

 ```yaml
 - name: Store benchmark result